INT-NIT/BEP032tools/tools/README.md

 # AnDOtools

 AnDOtools is a little project that contain two scripts :
-- a script to help users generate an AnDO structure
+- a script to help users generate an AnDO structure based on a csv file (You can find in the Creator folder one exemple of a CSV file names "exemple.csv")
 - a script to help users to dispay an AnDO structure

-You can find in the Creator folder one exemple of a CSV file names "exemple.csv"

 ## Installation
 ### Dependencies